-Ozempic semaglutide also has the effect of reducing appetite and blocking the production of glucagon.
-This hormone instructs the liver to release stored glucose.
+Semaglutide also reduces appetite and blocks the production of glucagon, a hormone that instructs the liver to release stored glucose.
 Along with a good diet and exercise program, it can help overweight and obese people lose weight quickly and sustain the reductions.

 What causes diabetes?